lucasffa/nest-base-project/README.md

 ## Testing

-- The project includes thorough unit and integration tests, ensuring reliability and robustness of services, controllers, and endpoints.
+- The project still doesn't include thorough unit and integration tests, but aims future ensuring reliability and robustness of services, controllers, and endpoints.

 ### Running Tests